Home -> Practice Areas

 Calculate Full Damages

-Our team documents all economic and non-economic losses—medical bills, future care costs, lost wages, property damage, pain, and suffering.
+Our team documents all economic and non-economic losses: medical bills, future care costs, lost wages, property damage, pain, and suffering.
+Property damage can include more than repairs.
+If your vehicle is worth less after the crash even after it’s fixed, you may be able to pursue a Georgia diminished value claim.

 Negotiate or Litigate